abilandz/PH8124/Lecture_4/Lecture_4.md

 Argument is: bb
 Argument is: ccc
 ```
-Therefore, if the list of elements is not explicitly specified in the first line of **for** loop, the list of elements has been defaulted to all arguments supplied to that script or function.
+Therefore, if the list of elements is not explicitly specified in the first line of **for** loop, the list of elements has been defaulted to all arguments supplied to the script or function in which that **for** loop was implemented.

 There exists also the C-style version of **for** loop in **Bash**, which can handle explicitly the increment of a variable.
 The C-style version looks schematically as: